 You can also gain or build German language skills through language courses available at all levels.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 We offer unique courses that explore Psychology and related subjects through an in-depth and hands-on approach.
 Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.

 You enroll in two or three courses, for a total of 6 to 9 credit hours (an additional fee applies for students taking more than 6 credits).
 German language instruction is required for students with less than one year of college-level German.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-We organize various field study trips that complement what you’re learning in the classroom, and contribute to your general knowledge of Austrian culture and society.
+We organize various course-related excursions that complement what you’re learning in the classroom, and contribute to your general knowledge of Austrian culture and society.
 Destinations may include:

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Vienna, it will feel like home.